ganeti/ganeti/doc/design-location.rst

-The weights for these components might have to be tuned as experience with these setups grows, but as a starting point, both components will have a weight of 0.5 each.
-In this way, any common-failure violations are less important than any hard constraints missed (instances on offline nodes, N+1 redundancy, exclusion tags) so that the hard constraints will be restored first when balancing a cluster.
-Nevertheless, with weight 0.5 the new common-failure components will still be significantly more important than all the balancedness components (cpu, disk, memory), as the latter are standard deviations of fractions.
+The weights for these components might have to be tuned as experience with these setups grows, but as a starting point, both components will have a weight of 1.0 each.
+In this way, any common-failure violations are less important than any hard constraints missed (like instances on offline nodes) so that the hard constraints will be restored first when balancing a cluster.
+Nevertheless, with weight 1.0 the new common-failure components will still be significantly more important than all the balancedness components (cpu, disk, memory), as the latter are standard deviations of fractions.
+It will also dominate the disk load component which, which, when only taking static information into account, essentially amounts to counting disks.
+In this way, Ganeti will be willing to sacrifice equal numbers of disks on every node in order to fulfill location requirements.

 Appart from changing the balancedness metric, common-failure tags will not have any other effect.
 In particular, as opposed to exclusion tags,